Quick links:

-The Behavioral Health and Treatment Center at Maple Lane Campus are DSHS’ first facilities created to treat patients in the community and in smaller facilities that better meet their needs.
-Since 2016, behavioral health and treatment centers on the Maple Lane Campus have provided treatment for a variety of residents in need of mental health treatment.
+The Behavioral Health and Treatment Center at Maple Lane Campus is DSHS’ first behavioral health treatment center created to treat patients in the community and in smaller facilities that better meet their needs.
+Since 2016, Maple Lane Campus has provided treatment for a variety of residents in need of behavioral health treatment.

 Campus and Units

-The Maple Lane Campus first opened in 1914 as a training school for girls. the Washington State School for Girls.
-For nearly 100 years, it has served various populations under the Department of Corrections.
-It is currently being transitioned to a facility operated by Department of Social and Health Services serving adult psychiatric residents.
+The Maple Lane Campus first opened in 1914 as a training school for girls, the Washington State School for Girls.
+For nearly 100 years, it served various populations under the Department of Corrections until it was closed in 2011.

-Cascade Unit, the first DSHS-operated Behavioral Health and Treatment Center on the Maple Lane Campus, opened in April 2016, serving up to 30 residents in need of competency restoration.
+DSHS first opened Cascade Unit on the Maple Lane Campus in April 2016, serving up to 30 residents in need of competency restoration.
 In July 2024, the unit reopened to serve residents found not guilty by reason of insanity.

 Oak Unit opened in April 2023 to serve up to 16 residents under civil commitment.